BoltzExchange/boltz-web-app/docs/index.md

----
-description: >-
+# 🖥 Run from Source

 We encourage our technical users to check the code and run the web app locally from source following the instructions below.
-cover: .gitbook/assets/boltz-web_app_header.png
-coverY: 0
----

-# 🖥 Run from Source

 ## Dependencies